 - Cell Phones: New York State law requires that all cell phone service providers accept cell phones for reuse or recycling.

-Finding a Local Community E-Waste Drive
+Finding a Local E-Waste Drive

 Brooklyn neighborhoods have occasional community collections of electronic waste.
-To find one, keep an eye on local blogs, newspapers and community bulletin boards.
+To find one, keep an eye on local blogs, newspapers, and community bulletin boards.
 Or, contact the Ecology Center in Manhattan to inquire about their local e-waste collection days in Brooklyn.

-Laws to Know About Recycling Computers and Electronics in Brooklyn
+Laws About Recycling Computers and Electronics

 In addition, there are legal changes underway:

-- Since April 2011, New York State law requires electronics companies to have take-back programs for recycled electronics, in compliance with the the New York State Electronic Equipment Recycling and Reuse Act.
+- Since April 2011, New York State law requires electronics companies to have take-back programs for recycled electronics, in compliance with the New York State Electronic Equipment Recycling and Reuse Act.